bohdangarchu/codex/README.md

 ./setup.sh
 ```

-Once the setup is complete, you can start the API server by running the following command:
+Once the setup is complete, you can start the service by running the following command:

 ```bash
 ./run.sh